The end of the Australian winter and well into spring is recognised as the shipping peak season time.

 GST on low value imported goods

-Remember that since 1 July 2018, the Aussie Tax Office imposed GST on sales of low value imported goods made to consumers in Australia.
+Remember that since 1 July 2018, the Australian Tax Office imposed GST on sales of low-value imported goods made to consumers in Australia.
 This applies to businesses meeting the registration threshold of AUD$75,000.

 So, this shipping peak season, keep in mind that goods imported over a $1,000 consignment will be subject to GST, customs duty and clearance charges.
 They’ll be levied on the importer at the border.